Mary Magdalen House Staff

 During his lifetime, Jim Gardner's passion for the work of Mary Magdalen House never wavered.
 He and the Gardner family provided critical financial support and guidance, championing its work throughout the Cincinnati community.
 Since Mr. Gardner's passing in 2013, his family has continued his legacy of devotion to the House and its guests.

 The story of Mary Magdalen House continues.
-Our small facility on Main Street has become outdated and is often crowded; on many days we are unable to keep up with the demand for our services.
-In order to accommodate more guests, later in 2017, we will move to a new, more modern and efficient space at St. Anthony Center, located at 1629 Republic Street in Over-the-Rhine.
-More to follow!
-We are very excited and happy that our reach will expand and we will be able to do more.
-Please keep us in your prayers as we begin this important endeavor!
+Our small facility on Main Street became outdated and was often crowded; on many days we were unable to keep up with the demand for our services.
+In order to accommodate more guests, on November 4, 2017, Mary Magdalen House opened in its new location at St. Anthony Center, located at 1629 Republic Street in Over-the-Rhine!

 How is Mary Magdalen House funded?
 Who operates it?